cran-task-views/WebTechnologies/WebTechnologies.md

   - *Other services*: `r pkg("RSiteCatalyst")` has functions for accessing the Adobe Analytics (Omniture SiteCatalyst) Reporting API.
   - `r pkg("RAdwords")`
-    is a package for
-    loading Google Adwords data.
+    loads Google Adwords data.
   - `r pkg("webreadr")`
     can process various
     common forms of request log, including the Common and Combined Web Log formats and AWS logs.
   - `r pkg("WebAnalytics")`
     provides tools for analysis of web application performance, workload and user population.
-There is some overlap with      the `webreadr` package, but webreader focuses on reading log files, while WebAnalytics focuses on analysing them.
+There is some overlap with `webreadr`, but webreader focuses on reading log files, while WebAnalytics focuses on analysing them.

 **Web Services for R Package Development**

-  - R-Hub <http://log.r-hub.io/> is a project to enable package builds across all architectures. `r pkg("rhub")` is a package that interfaces with R-Hub to allow you to check a package on the platform.
+  - R-Hub <http://log.r-hub.io/> is a project to enable package builds across all architectures. `r pkg("rhub")` interfaces with R-Hub to allow you to check a package on the platform.

 **Other Web Services**